 Active Surrey's Movement for Change document is a physical activity strategy that supports Surrey's Health and Wellbeing strategy and acts as the blueprint for a new way of working for individuals to adopt a more active lifestyle.
 One of the aims of this document is to create a long-term vision for a greener county with active lifestyles at the heart of future transport and infrastructure planning, therefore highlighting the links that can and must be made between the built environment and healthy outcomes.

-Surrey Street Design Guidance
+Healthy Streets for Surrey Design Guidance

 Sustainable Drainage Systems (SuDS) Design Guidance